BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 Frame indices
 -------------

-If we use the parameters set when we took a snapshot, we will need the indices of the frames we want to export.
+First we have to specify the indices of the simulation frames we want to export.

 Usually, we just know the start and end frame we want to render, the movie FPS (frames per second) and possibly how much slower we want the movie.

-We can use a helper class `MovieFrames` to generate the indices from these data.
+To generate frame indices from these informations, We can use a helper class named `MovieFrames`.

 .. code-block:: python